dm03514/blog/technical-debt-imperfect-information-time-constraint/README.md

 Technical Debt,
 Locally Optimized solutions

+#### Time Constrained / Good Understanding

+This is the golden zone and what organizations should shoot for.
+There are a number of technical and organizational approaches that can be used to achieve this.

 #### Abundant Time / Poor Understanding
-Opportunity to learn the system and develop an understanding Huge risk to fail without time constraints
+This is a dangerous area.
+It can either provide an Opportunity to learn the system and develop an understanding Huge risk to fail without time constraints

 ## A Series of Tradeoffs